My name is Ashley Guillermo, and I founded Project Ring Inc., a registered nonprofit organization, when I was just 16 years old.

 Like many teens, I didn’t always cope in healthy ways.
 But on my 16th birthday, I made a promise to myself that my story wasn’t over.
 I got my first tattoo — a semicolon with a heartbeat leading into a butterfly.
 Inspired by the Semicolon Project, it symbolized continuation, survival, and hope.
 The heartbeat reminded me I was still here.
 The butterfly came from a therapy exercise where we drew butterflies on our skin instead of hurting ourselves — giving them names and purpose to protect them, and in turn, protect ourselves.

-What began as a small way to give back to the unhoused community has grown into something much bigger.
-Over the years, Project Ring has evolved into a grassroots outreach initiative focused on mental health awareness, breaking stigma, and providing tangible, real-world support to people who need it most.
+What began as a small act of giving back has grown into Project Ring Inc., a nonprofit dedicated to bridging the gap between crisis and long-term support.
+Over the years, it has evolved into a hands-on outreach organization focused on mental health awareness, breaking stigma, and providing tangible, real-world support to individuals experiencing homelessness and hardship.

-Through handmade beaded bracelets, donations, and community support, I’ve raised thousands of dollars to fund housing assistance, clothing, food, hygiene supplies, and mental health resources for individuals and families in need.
-More importantly, we show up — in shelters, on the streets, at community events — meeting people face-to-face with dignity, compassion, and care.
+Through handmade bracelets, donations, and community support, Project Ring has raised thousands of dollars to fund housing assistance, clothing, food, hygiene supplies, and access to mental health resources.
+More importantly, we show up — on the streets, in shelters, and at community events — meeting people face-to-face with dignity, compassion, and care.

-Today, I work as a paramedic in Jersey City, and every shift reinforces why Project Ring matters.
+Today, I serve as a paramedic in Jersey City, and every shift reinforces why this work matters.
 I see firsthand how mental health struggles, lack of resources, and homelessness intersect.
-I meet patients in crisis, people who’ve lost access to treatment, and individuals who simply need someone to advocate for them after the emergency is over.
+I meet people in crisis, individuals who have lost access to care, and those who simply need someone to advocate for them after the emergency ends.

 Sharing my story is deeply personal, but I do it because if even one person reads this and feels less alone, it’s worth it.
 Your struggles do not define you.
 They do not determine your future.
 Healing is possible.
 Life can get better.